sslab-gatech/portal/map-untrusted-for-dma-from-realm.md

 After returning from the rtt_set_ripas, the host should unmap the page when the return from the RMI success and the changed ripas was EMPTY.
 Because the changed RIPAS is EMPTY not RAM, which is the result of the previous RSI call from the realm.
-If the RIPAS has been changed from the RAM to EMPTY, it indicates that the page cannot be used for DATA page, and REALM wants to utilize this page as untrusted memory to communicate with Host.
-Therefore, the purpose of the page should be changed properly, which is done by following RMI call.
+If the RIPAS has been changed from the RAM to EMPTY, the page cannot be used for DATA page, unless RMI_RTT_SET_RIPAS(RAM) is invoked for that page.
+Because realm wants to utilize the IPA whose ripas was changed from the RAM to EMPTY as the untrusted, host destroy the rtt of that ipa.

 ```cpp
 void kvm_realm_unmap_range(struct kvm *kvm, unsigned long ipa, u64 size)